Dynamic one-time delivery of critical data by small and sparse UAV swarms: a model problem for MARL scaling studies: A model problem

-The two remaining components of the game are the \textit{one-step reward function} $r\colon X\times A\to \mathbb{R}$, which is equal for the $K$ agents, and the \textit{discount factor} $\gamma=0.99$.
+The two remaining components of the game are the \textit{one-step reward function} $r\colon X\times A^K\to \mathbb{R}$, which is equal for all agents, and the \textit{discount factor} $\gamma=0.99$.
 Section \ref{sec:budget} describes the reward function in detail.
 The game is thus defined by the tuple $(\K, X, A, q, r, \gamma)$.
-The objective of the game is to find a stationary policy $\pi\colon X\to A$, which for every state $x\in X$ maximizes the \textit{value function}
+The objective of the game is to find a stationary policy $\pi_k\colon X\to A$ for each agent $k$, which for every state $x\in X$ maximizes the \textit{value function}

 where $x_t\!=\!q(x_{t-1},a_{t-1})$ and $x_0\!=\!x$.
-The agents share this policy due to their homogeneity, but act in a decentralized manner.
-Section \ref{sec:policies} describes three methods for obtaining a suboptimal policy: one handcrafted baseline and two MARL trained ones.
+The time index is suppressed if no ambiguity arises.
+An example scene with three agents is illustrated in Fig.~\ref{fig:baseline_scenario_trajectories}.